Philip-Otter/Onn_Soundbar_API_Toolkit/README.md

 ## Contributing
 ***
 These API interactions may be used for other devices so try it out and let me know!
 Make a pull request and add to the list of Tested Devices!
+I'm sure there are more API interactions out there it's just a matter of hunting them down!